tbroyer/platformer/packages/event-handler/README.md

 # @platformer/event-handler

-This package provides a helper class to implement an [HTML event handler](https://html.spec.whatwg.org/multipage/webappapis.html#event-handler-attributes) on a custom element.
+This package provides helpers to implement an [event handler](https://html.spec.whatwg.org/multipage/webappapis.html#event-handler-attributes) on a custom element.
-HTML event handlers are those `onxxx` attributes and properties that allow listening to a `xxx` event, like `onload` or `onclick`.
+Event handlers are those `onxxx` attributes and properties that allow listening to a `xxx` event, like `onload` or `onclick`.

-> [!IMPORTANT]
-> Because event handler attributes are evaluated dynamically by the custom element, they'll report to a `script-src` content security policy, not `script-src-attr` like native event handlers.
-> Also, because they need to be evaluated within specific contexts, the script that will actually be evaluated won't directly be the event handler attribute's value;
-> this means a content security policy won't be able to use `'unsafe-hashes'` with hash sources, unless hashes are computed for the actually evaluated script (which will be dependent on the version of this package);
-> in other words `'unsafe-inline'` will be the easiest to setup, but also the least secure.
-> This only applies to event handler attributes though, not event handler properties.

 ## API

+This package exports an `EventHandlerHelper` class, as well as an `@eventHandler()` decorator.

+### Helper class

 The exported `EventHandlerHelper` class has: